Johnson & Johnson Ebola Vaccine Headed to Clinical Trials in 2015

 Johnson & Johnson has a long history in creating quality medical products, however, it is also no stranger to dangerous drugs.
 Over the years, several batches of Tylenol have been recalled due to an increased risk of liver damage.
 Other J&J drugs such as Xarelto and Risperdal have also been under attack due to health risks associated with these drugs.

-Call us today at 1 (855) 722-2552 or fill out the contact form on this page to schedule a free legal consultation.
+Call a West Palm Beach injury lawyer today at 1 (855) 722-2552 or fill out the contact form on this page to schedule a free legal consultation.